huBioinfo/CytoCommunity/README.md

 #### 5. Running Step4_Visualization.py

 Visualization of the consensus clustering is the final step of CytoCommunity algorithm.
-After this, we'll eventually get the clustering

 ### Supervised CytoCommunity